SESAME-Synchrotron/XAFSScanTool/docs/source/runScan.rst

    *Figure 1: First popup GUI that allows you to choose experiment type*

-.. warning:: if some PVs are disconnected, the scanning tool will show them in "red" color instead of green as shown ubove and this will cause the tool to not run!!.
+.. warning:: if a PV is disconnected, the scanning tool will show such PV in "red" color (instead of green as shown ubove), this will cause the tool to not run!!.